Covid 19 coronavirus: Auckland to stay in lockdown at alert level 3 until Sunday night - Jacinda Ardern

 "I want to thank Aucklanders for their patience and sacrifice to date, I know it hasn't been easy, but we need to continue doing what we know works."

-Heavy restriction didn't have to be used every time a case emerged, she added.
+Heavy lockdowns didn't have to be used every time a case emerged, she added.

 "There is no denying that the price Aucklanders are currently paying are the greatest.
 We know it's been tough.
 I know there are many who've found it harder this time."